takeAction/jekyll-now/_posts/2018-04-22-Java-Synchronized.md

   Every java object has an associated intrinsic lock, only one thread can execute `synchronized` code for same lock object at any given time.

+  `synchronized` can only be used in same jvm

 From https://www.javamex.com/tutorials/synchronization_concurrency_synchronized1.shtml: